Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Summary and Discussion

 The other 169 systems, with companion masses smaller than $1.85$ \solarmass, are probably mostly WD or NS binaries.
 We tried to distinguish between the WD and NS by plotting the orbital eccentricity versus the derived compact-object mass.
 The diagram suggests a clear separation between the WD and the NS binaries.
 Most of the WD binaries are characterized by small eccentricities of about $0.1$ and masses of $0.6$ \solarmass, while the NS binaries display eccentricities of about $0.4$ and masses of $1.3$ \solarmass.
-The latter feature might be due to the natal kicks that accompany the NSs formation \citep{hansen97, igoshev19}, although their underlying physical mechanism is a matter of ongoing research \citep{atri19, callister21, willcox21,andrews22a}.
+The latter feature might be due to the natal kicks that accompany the NS formation \citep{hansen97, igoshev19}, although their underlying physical mechanism is a matter of ongoing research \citep{atri19, callister21, willcox21,andrews22a}.

 As a population, the detected binaries in the NS cluster carry the potential of probing the margins of the natal kick velocity distribution that is assumed to be associated with the NS formation.
-With orbital periods on the order of a few years and eccentricities below ${\sim}0.8$, these binaries probably represent the products of processes that, while strong enough to induce eccentricity to the orbit, could not disrupt the binary entirely \citep[e.g.,][]{pfahl02, heuvel07, beniamini16, tauris17}.
+With orbital periods of up to a few years and eccentricities below ${\sim}0.8$, these binaries probably represent the products of processes that, while strong enough to induce eccentricity to the orbit, could not disrupt the binary entirely \citep[e.g.,][]{pfahl02, heuvel07, beniamini16, tauris17}.
+The clear dependence of the eccentricity and the NS masses can be used as hints for the nature of the last stages of the orbital formation of these binaries.

-As opposed to the NS candidates, most binaries in the WD cluster have relatively circular orbits, regardless of their orbital periods (see Figures~\ref{fig:co_e-m} and~\ref{fig:co_Pe}).
-However, it is evident that many have small eccentricities (see Section~\ref{sec: m2-e}).
-WDs are expected to be in highly circularized orbits due to the tidal interaction between the WD progenitors and their MS companion, and therefore our result could be of interest \citep{zahn77, izzard10, swaelmen17, jorissen19}.
+As opposed to the NS candidates, most binaries in the WD cluster have small orbital eccentricity (see Figures~\ref{fig:co_e-m} and~\ref{fig:co_Pe}).
+WDs are expected to be in circularized orbits due to the tidal interaction between the WD progenitors and their MS companion, and therefore our result could be of interest \citep{zahn77, izzard10, swaelmen17, jorissen19}.
 However, it is too early to determine whether those small eccentricities are significant.
 One could claim, for example, that this is not an inherent property of the sample, as it could originate from the fitting procedure or a sample selection (see the caveats discussion below).